belgian-elixir-study-group/meetup-materials/meetup15/elixir_coin/README.md

 The distributed unit of work is either:

-- an single integer to mine
+- a single integer to mine
 - a pair `{i, j}` of integers defining an inclusive positive integer range [i,j] to mine

 The type and size of the unit workload (workload) **may change at any time**, your worker must be able to deal with it.